linpengcheng/PurefunctionPipelineDataflow/README.md

   - Real-world reference models

-    - My theory is grounded in observable phenomena, employs induction to derive more universal conclusions, and has been ultimately abstracted into a mathematical model, thereby conforming to Newton's criteria for modern science.
+    - My theory, through the induction of phenomena (such as fluid dynamics models in nature and large-scale industrial production practices), arrives at a more universal conclusion — the Warehouse/Workshop Model — which is further abstracted into a mathematical framework.
+      Subsequently, deductive verification is conducted by applying this mathematical model across various industries and specialized disciplines, establishing it as the core model for their respective theoretical systems and the foundation for comprehensive mathematization and scientization.
+      This approach aligns with Newton’s requirements for modern science and resonates with Daoist philosophical principles such as “the Dao follows nature,” “all methods return to one,” and “one Dao gives rise to all methods.”

     - The theory of having a real-world mainstream system as a reference model is easy to understand, easy to comprehend,